Micke-K/IntuneManagement/README.md

 ~~Referenced settings will NOT be imported/copied.
 There is no value stored in a property on the object for these settings.
 Example: A VPN profile has certificates as referenced properties.
 The certificates must be added manually after import/copy.~~
 Issue fixed in 3.5.0

 Terms of Use requires that the pdf file is available.
-This must be manually coped to either the Export folder for Terms of Use or to the Intune Application folder specified in Settings.
+This must be manually copied to either the Export folder for Terms of Use or to the Intune Application folder specified in Settings.
 It is currently not possible to export the pdf file with Graph API.

 The ADMX/ADML files must be manually copied to either the Export folder for Administrative Templates or to the Intune Application folder specified in Settings.
 It is currently not possible to export the pdf file with Graph API.